brylevkirill/notes/Natural Language Processing.md

 #### ["RAND-WALK: A Latent Variable Model Approach to Word Embeddings"](http://arxiv.org/abs/1502.03520) Arora, Li, Liang, Ma, Risteski
 >	"Semantic word embeddings represent the meaning of a word via a vector, and are created by diverse methods.
 Many use nonlinear operations on co-occurrence statistics, and have hand-tuned hyperparameters and reweighting methods.
 This paper proposes a new generative model, a dynamic version of the log-linear topic model of Mnih and Hinton (2007).
 The methodological novelty is to use the prior to compute closed form expressions for word statistics.
 This provides a theoretical justification for nonlinear models like PMI, word2vec, and GloVe, as well as some hyperparameter choices.
-It also helps explain why lowdimensional semantic embeddings contain linear algebraic structure that allows solution of word analogies, as shown by Mikolov et al. (2013a) and many subsequent papers.
+It also helps explain why low-dimensional semantic embeddings contain linear algebraic structure that allows solution of word analogies, as shown by Mikolov et al. (2013a) and many subsequent papers.
 Experimental support is provided for the generative model assumptions, the most important of which is that latent word vectors are fairly uniformly dispersed in space."

   - `video` <http://youtube.com/watch?v=gaVR3WnczOQ> (Ma)
   - `video` <http://youtube.com/watch?v=KR46z_V0BVw> (Arora)